pancakehoneyb/Two-Body-Gravitational-Simulator/README.md

 ## 📊 Example use case

-Simulate an object falling toward a planet, observing how gravitational acceleration increases as distance decreases — visualized through the automatically generated position, velocity, and acceleration graphs.
+Simulate an object falling toward a planet, observing how gravitational acceleration increases as distance decreases, visualized through the automatically generated position, velocity, and acceleration graphs.

 ## ⚠️ Known limitations